 Rights and Responsibilities

-- Resources - Resources to help postsecondary educators more fully understand their rights and responsibilities as well as those of veterans with disabilities.
+Resources to help postsecondary educators more fully understand their rights and responsibilities as well as those of students with disabilities.